0install/0install/README.md

         godi_add godi-yojson godi-xmlm godi-react godi-lwt \
           godi-extlib godi-sha godi-curl godi-lablgtk2 godi-ounit
    Notes:
-   - ocurl needs to be version 0.7.1 or later, but that hasn't been released yet.
-For now, you have to compile it from Git and set the version number to 0.7.1 manually instead.
    - lablgtk2 is optional (only needed if you want the GTK GUI).
    - ounit is optional (only needed to run the unit-tests during the build - these currently fail on Windows).